Gabriella439/nixos-in-production/manuscript/BigPicture.md

 An extreme example of this is my [`simple-twitter` project](https://github.com/Gabriella439/simple-twitter) which implements a bare-bones Twitter clone in a single Nix file.
 There the server code is implemented in Haskell (a compiled language!) embedded inside of a NixOS option as a large multi-line string with some wrapping logic within the same file to build and run the Haskell code as a backend service.

-Embedding non-Nix code side-by-side with systems configuration within the same file is not advisable in general, but it's neat that it's possible *and* ergonomic.
-This is one of many reasons why I view NixOS as the "king of DevOps" because no other tool comes close in terms of allowing software engineers and operations engineers to work side-by-side (literally within the same file).
+Embedding non-Nix code side-by-side with systems configuration within the same file is not advisable in general, but it's neat that NixOS makes this both possible *and* ergonomic.
+This is one of many reasons why I view NixOS as the "king of DevOps" because no other tool encourages software engineers and operations engineers to work so closely side-by-side (literally within the same NixOS configuration file).

 ## Scope

+So far we've covered NixOS from a high-level standpoint, but you might more interested in a more down-to-earth picture of the day-to-day requirements and responsibilities for a professional NixOS user.

-Here is a checklist of what you would need to understand in order to effectively support NixOS:
+To that end, here is a checklist that will summarize what you would need to understand in order to effectively introduce and support NixOS within an organization:

-- Architectural components
+- Infrastructure setup
   - Continuous integration
   - Builders
-  - Cache
+  - Caching
 - Development
   - NixOS module system
   - Project organization